What is the Role of Art in “Health”?

 In other words, the definition of health that we accept and prioritize has a massive impact on our collective health.

-Think of it this way: If, as a society, we make decisions with a focus on human thriving, we’ll automatically reduce many of the things that cause us to suffer.
-(Humans can’t thrive without housing, healthcare, nutritious food, safety, etc.)
+If, as a society, we make decisions with a focus on human thriving, we’ll necessarily reduce many of the things that cause us to suffer.

-But if we focus only on the things that cause humans to suffer, we may never get around to the things that help us thrive.
+But, if we focus only on reducing things that cause humans to suffer, we may never get around to the things that help us thrive.

-(One example: Designing a world in which humans can pursue their interests—which is part of well-being—requires ensuring their safety from harm, hunger, etc. The opposite is not true.)
+(Example: Designing a world in which humans can pursue their interests—which is part of wellbeing—requires ensuring their safety from harm, hunger, etc. The opposite is not true.)

 Arts and Culture, Y’all

-As we saw in the many definitions of “well-being” above, the resources and experiences that humans need to be well involve a lot of arts and culture.
+As we saw in the many definitions of wellbeing above, the resources and experiences that humans need?
+They involve a lot of arts and culture.

-This doesn’t (just) mean that humans should paint or dance or sing or visit museums.
-(Those are great activities, but they’re a small aspect of what I mean by the phrase “arts and culture.”)
+This doesn’t (just) mean that people should paint or dance or sing or visit museums.
+Those are great activities, but they’re a small aspect of what I mean by the phrase “arts and culture.”

-Rather, humans link “well-being” with broad human needs like being able to connect and make meaning.
-With creating, celebrating, honoring, memorializing.
-They link being well with being able to express and share, to provoke and imagine.
-To have fun, experience beauty, be moved, feel part-of.
+They have linked it to an ability to express and share, to provoke and imagine.
+To have fun, experience beauty, learn, be moved, feel part-of.

 There are a million ways human do these things, but generally speaking, those “ways” are cultural experiences.
 Many are arts-based experiences.